 On a more personal level, a student may find the dean or staff member serving as a counselor, advisor, mentor, or collaborator.
 If questions remain after reading this section of this catalog, a dean's office usually can provide a more complete explanation or indicate where more information may be found.
 In all cases, the deans' offices are contact points to provide assistance.
 Each student is encouraged to make full use of these excellent resources.

-CAPS staff members are licensed doctoral-level mental health professionals who help students derive the greatest benefit from the educational opportunities at UR.
+CAPS staff members are licensed mental health professionals who help students improve their mental health, and derive the greatest benefit from the educational opportunities at UR.
 Services offered include short-term individual psychotherapy, crisis intervention, outreach, training, consultation, and referral to other on- or off-campus resources as needed.
-Services are offered from about mid-August to about mid-June and are available to full-time students (except for SPCS students).
-Common reasons students come to CAPS include stress, anxiety, depression, relationship concerns, academic difficulties, grief, family concerns, traumatic events, eating problems, substance abuse, and sleep disturbance.
-Appointments can be made by visiting the CAPS office (Brunet Hall during all of the 2016-17 academic year) Monday through Friday from 8:30 a.m. to 5 p.m.
+Services are offered from about mid-August to about mid-June and are available to currently enrolled, full-time, degree-seeking students.
+Common reasons students come to CAPS include anxiety, stress, depression, relationship concerns, academic difficulties, grief, family concerns, traumatic events, eating problems, substance abuse, and sleep disturbance.
+Appointments can be made by visiting the CAPS office (138 Sarah Brunet Hall) Monday through Friday from 8:30 a.m. to 5 p.m.
 Confidentiality is assured to the full extent allowed by law.
 The CAPS website (wellness.richmond.edu/offices/caps/) has additional information on CAPS services, links to anonymous online screening surveys, and a variety of other mental health information.
 Phone: (804) 289-8119; FAX: (804) 287-1227.